jkohncode/jkohncode/README.md

 - 👋 Hi, I’m @jkohncode
-- 👀 I’m interested in Software Development, Front End Libraries, Open Source Projects
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning HTML, CSS, Javascript, React
+- 🌱 I’m currently learning HTML, CSS, Javascript
-- 💞️ I’m looking to collaborate on Web Design, API, Web Applications
+- 💞️ I’m looking to collaborate on Web Design
-- 📫 How to reach me- LinkedIn, FreeCodeCamp
+- 📫 How to reach me- LinkedIn

 <!---
 jkohncode/jkohncode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.